 - Dances and Balls: Mrs. Bronson's son is shown going to a USO dance where he gets to dance with an attractive woman.

-- Documentary: Of Black American history and culture, with emphasis on military history.
+- Documentary: Of African-American history and culture, with emphasis on military history.

 - Dramatization: An opening graphic admits that some of the footage is dramatic recreations.

 - Framing Device: The preacher's sermon functions as this.

 - Narrator: The preacher for the first part of the movie and Mrs. Bronson for the second, until the preacher wraps things up.

 - Selective Obliviousness: As noted above, the absence of any mention of slavery, emancipation, or even then-current segregation, is quite jarring.
 William Wyler was originally tabbed to direct the project, but quit in disgust after his research led him to observe racism in the American South and elsewhere.